Daniel-Zhao-WISE/Data-Cleaning-Coursera/README.md

   > - 'run_analysis.R': R scirpt consits manipulation from the data downloaded, to the final tidy dataset.

 ### run_analysis.R
 This script is used to generate tidy data the average value for each activity, each measurement, and each subject.
-(I think the subject means that which kind of data, the mean or the standard deviation).
+(I think the subject  means that which direction, X, Y, Z or missing).
 It takes following steps:

 1. Download and unzip the file.
 2. Read the data from test and train, in addition, merge them into one total data set.
 3. Change the dataset to a tidy dataset consits teh mean and the standard deviation with each observation and each measurement.
 Each observation has five variables: activity, measurement, subject, average mean (averagemean), and average standard deviation (averagestd).